jongho24/stm32-border-router/README.md

     }
 ```

-After changing the radio, you need to recompile the application.

 In case you have choosen the STM Spirit1 Sub-1 GHz RF expansion board [X-NUCLEO-IDS01A4](https://github.com/ARMmbed/stm-spirit1-rf-driver), you need also to configure its MAC address in the `mbed_app.json` file, e.g.:
 ```json
     "target_overrides": {